 While all of these offline social skills are important to the personal development and growth of your child, we do not want to disregard the benefits of online social interaction.
 When done safely, social media can be used to make new friends while keeping in contact with old ones (especially when social distancing).
 For many kids, they use the internet and social media as their primary outlet for communicating and comfortably expressing themselves.
 If they have prioritized the foundation of a positive online environment, they can utilize these platforms as a resource for support and knowledge.
 They can also become connected with other kids who share similar interests or hobbies.
 In turn, it can boost their self-esteem and mental health when they feel surrounded by like-minded individuals.

 In order for your child to safely take advantage of these online social interactions, we believe your involvement as a parent is necessary.
-By monitoring their online activity, you can remain informed about the type of interactions they are having through their digital devices.
+This is why we created the Aqua One smartphone for children with unlimited monitoring access for parents.
+By monitoring their smartphone activity, you can remain informed about the type of interactions they are having online.
 If you see that they are constantly socializing online but avoiding in-person interactions, you can sit down with them to figure out why.
 Maybe they feel more comfortable behind a screen because in-person interactions cause anxious feelings.
 Maybe they feel a stronger connection with their online friends than with their friends in real life.
 Whatever their reason may be, we believe having open conversations can help you gauge their mental health so that they can see the importance of building healthy digital habits.

 We believe that raising healthy-minded individuals relies on their ability to build positive relationships.
-This starts in your home.
+Cyber Dive's Mental Health Check will ask your child questions regarding their family relationships, how their friends make them feel and their ability to connect with others.
+Parents can leverage their child's Mental Health Check responses to start conversations with their children.
 Teaching them to communicate their emotions and being able to identify contributing factors will be evident in the way they interact with others.
 Technology continues to grow and we can confidently say that it isn’t going anywhere.
 As modern parents, you are responsible for instilling these qualities in the younger generations so that they can see the importance of effectively communicating both on and offline.